AkAyProjects/AkAyProjects/README.md

-### Hi there 👋
+👋 Hi there!
-I am Akash Ayyagari, I am passionate about mechatronics, machine learning, AI and industrial automation.
+I'm Akash Ayyagari — a passionate engineer with a strong background in mechatronics, machine learning, AI, and industrial automation.
+I enjoy building intelligent systems that bridge the gap between hardware and software, especially in robotics and smart manufacturing.
 <!--
 **AkashAyyagari/AkashAyyagari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.